Year 30: Have I Arrived?

 I like to think I’m above the social media culture of collecting likes, gaining followers, and counting views, but it’s more ingrained in me than I usually like to admit.
 I care about being seen.
 I care about recognition.
 I care about position, promotion, and the optics of it all.

 Sometimes, I truly don’t care what most of the world thinks of me, but there are one or two people whose approval I secretly and deeply crave, people who are still not God.

 The desire to be seen and acknowledged is natural.
 But it also can be quite distracting.

 I’m becoming more and more convinced that our most important callings are the hidden ones: Prayer.
 Preparation.
 Simple kindnesses.
 The honing of a skill.
 The thought put into a difficult conversation or decision.
 The thousand thankless chores you do every day.
-That choice you make internally to be considerate of someone else––who will see it?
+That choice you make internally to be considerate of someone else.
+Who will see it?
 Who will recognize the sacrifice that choice was for you?

-No one.
+Likely no one.
 Except God.